 Meet Your Trainer

-On top of teaching her own classes, Julia has spent the past few years working with puppies and adult dogs at Canine Academy, teaching classes for the College Royal Dog Show, and being the oncall trainer and assessment specialist for Needlenose Greyhound Adoption.
+On top of teaching her own classes and running the business, Julia has spent the past few years working with puppies and adult dogs at Canine Academy, teaching classes for the College Royal Dog Show, and being the oncall trainer and assessment specialist for Needlenose Greyhound Adoption.
 Raised on a horse farm, she has always had a deep connection with the many animals around her, big and small.
 She has experience working with aggression cases, anxiety, as well as her year long dedication to educating herself on many different breeds.
-She has also successfully trained three of her own dogs, one as a Service Dog for National Service Dogs in Cambridge, and one as a Rally Obedience champion (who is also her loving companion), and an off-the-track "demo dog" Greyhound.
+She has also successfully trained her own dogs, one as a Service Dog for National Service Dogs in Cambridge, one as a Rally Obedience champion (who is also her loving companion), and an off-the-track "demo dog" Greyhound.
 Julia will also go that extra mile and come to you in your own home with training solutions and programs, or provide a selection of excellent classes to join with your dog.
 Don't hesitate to call or email Julia with any questions you may have, as she is more than willing to help!

 Meet Your Assistant Trainers